COURSE SUMMARY

 16 Units of Competency

-The Sydney Actors School Musical Theatre Diploma and Advanced Diploma offers a practical and comprehensive approach to developing your singing, dancing, and acting skills and equips you with the real-world skills needed to begin a career in musical theatre.
+The Sydney Actors School Musical Theatre Diploma and Advanced Diploma offer a practical and comprehensive approach to developing your singing, dancing, and acting skills and equip you with the real-world skills needed to begin a career in musical theatre.

 Led by experienced professionals with extensive backgrounds in the Australian theatre scene, our teaching team is committed to providing face-to-face practical training that prepares you for the challenges and opportunities of the industry.
 From refining your vocal techniques to mastering choreography, our tutors bring their firsthand knowledge to help you succeed every step of the way.